timmwuensch/timmwuensch.github.io/README.md

 # Data Science
 The challenge behind Data Science is to turn data into information.
 These information could be used to support business processes with advanced analytics, predictions and decisions.
-The tasks of a Data Scientist pyrtly overlaps with Machine Learning, but there are still differences between both field of research.
+The tasks of a Data Scientist partly overlaps with Machine Learning, but there are still differences between both field of research.

 The work of a Data Scientist could be divided into three segments.